 Your page description is going to be a short description of the purpose of your Facebook page limited to 155 characters.
 This is NOT your mission statement or a description of your BUSINESS.
 This is a description of the purpose of your PAGE.
 See ours below for an example.
 There is another section where we’ll talk about your business itself, so hang tight.

 The next things are your business categories.
 These are important, these are how Facebook categorizes your business in the platform.
 If you’re a landscaper, and you only have “Contractor” in your categories, guess who isn’t showing up on Facebook as a landscaper?

 You can only have three of these categories, so choose wisely.
 Since every landscaper’s business is different in terms of services they offer, these could be all over the place, so my advice would be to start typing something in that describes the work you do and see if that is a category.

 There’s a lot of miscellaneous stuff that needs to be updated in regards to general business information, so I’ll cover each thing fairly briefly.
-But the main point to this is you don’t want to come off as lazy when it comes out to filling out your company info.
+But the main point to this is you don’t want to come off as lazy when it comes to filling out your company info.
 Customers can see what you have and have not filled out.
-If your customer is in a rush, they’re not going to have the time to do more research than the platform they discovered you on, in this example, that is Facebook.
-So give them all the information you can!
+If your customer is in a rush, they’re not going to have the time to do more research than the platform they discovered you on.
+In this example, that is Facebook, so give them all the information you can!

 So we’ll set the record straight.